CogCreationsLab/Ani-Cogs/README.md

 Made with Python and [RED](https://github.com/Cog-Creators/Red-DiscordBot).

-If you want to see this bot in action, join Anime Cafe Discord at [animecafe.com/discord]()Disabled
+If you want to see this bot in action, join Anime Cafe Discord at [animecafe.com/discord]() Disabled

 ## Cogs